 Transfers and Reassignments by the Employer

+As a general rule, MassDOT will not involuntarily relocate any of its employees to another work location that is more than thirty miles from his/her current work location.
+For purposes of this provision, work location shall mean the location at which the employee customarily reports to work.
+Should management decide that operational needs require the involuntary relocation of an employee more than thirty miles from his/her current work location, MassDOT will do so from among the pool of qualified employees within the classification needed to relocate in reverse order of seniority, provided that any employee so relocated shall not be relocated beyond an adjacent district, and further provided that any such employee so relocated will be returned to his former work location as soon as operational needs permit.
+For purposes of this section, District 4 and District 5 shall be considered adjacent districts, except that no employee shall be involuntarily transferred more than 45 miles from their current work location.

-In the event it becomes necessary for the Employer to involuntarily transfer or reassign an employee, the Employer will provide the employee at least ten (10) working days prior written notice, except in cases of emergencies involving the protection of the property of the Commonwealth or involving the health and safety of those persons whose care and/or custody have been entrusted to the Commonwealth.
+In the event it becomes necessary for the Employer to involuntarily transfer or reassign an employee, the Employer will provide the employee at least ten (10) working days prior written notice, except in cases of emergencies involving the protection of the property of the Commonwealth or MassDOT.
 In emergency situations management shall, at the Union's request, provide the reason(s) for the transfer/reassignment.
 However, a declaration of said emergency shall not be used for the purpose of avoiding the payment of overtime.
 The Employer shall use the joint criteria of ability to do the job and inverse seniority in determining which of the potentially affected employees shall be transferred/reassigned.

 Implementation

-For the purpose of this Section, seniority shall be defined as length of service in the Department/Agency.
-If seniority in the Department/Agency is equal, then length of state service will be used to determine the more senior employee.
+For the purpose of this Section, seniority shall be defined as length of service in the Division.
+If seniority in the Division is equal, then length of state service will be used to determine the more senior employee.

-The Employer and the Union at the Agency level shall develop simplified forms and procedures to implement the transfer and reassignment language contained in this Section and shall review its functioning periodically.

 Section 5.
-All employees covered by this Agreement whose employment in a particular area, facility or Department/Agency is being phased out and who are being transferred or reassigned to another facility, area or Department/Agency covered by the provisions of this Agreement or any amendments thereto, shall bring to that area, facility, or Department/Agency all seniority rights they hold at the time of said transfer or reassignment.
+All employees covered by this Agreement whose employment in a particular area, facility or Division is being phased out and who are being transferred or reassigned to another facility or area covered by the provisions of this Agreement or any amendments thereto, shall bring to that area or facility all seniority rights they hold at the time of said transfer or reassignment.

-Section 6.
-The Employer shall appoint to a permanent non-Civil Service vacancy the temporary employee with the most seniority in the job title within the work unit.

 ARTICLE 15

 CONTRACTING OUT